Patty Doran

 Overview

-I am a Research Associate in the Manchester Urban Ageing Research Group, affiliated with the Cathie Marsh Institute for Social Research (CMI) and the Manchester Institute for Collaborative Research on Ageing (MICRA).
+I am a Research Fellow in the Manchester Urban Ageing Research Group, I am in the Sociology Department and affiliated with the Cathie Marsh Institute for Social Research (CMI).
 I currently work on the Ageing in Place project led by Tine Buffel.
-My research interests centre on health, inequalities, social support and the life course and using mixed methods to address complex research questions.
+My research interests centre on healthy ageing, spatial justice, community support and the life course, and using mixed methods to address complex research questions.
+I am particularly interested in centring lived experiences in research and using co-production methods to work with communities to amplify their voices.

-Originally from Aotearoa New Zealand, I graduated from the University of Otago with a BA in Māori Studies and Community & Family Studies in 2000.
+Originally from Aotearoa New Zealand, I graduated from the University of Otago with a BA majoring in both Māori Studies and Community & Family Studies in 2000.
 I then moved to Australia and worked for the Australian Government for several years before moving to Manchester.
-For several years I worked for Manchester City Council as a community-based project manager.
+At Manchester City Council I was based in the library service and worked as a community-based project manager.
 While working for the Council I was supported by Macmillan Cancer Support to complete a MSc in Social Change.
-Following my MSc I was awarded a Research Impact Scholarship from the University of Manchester to complete a PhD in Social Change, I graduated in 2018.
+Following my MSc, I was awarded a Research Impact Scholarship from the University of Manchester to complete a PhD in Social Change, I graduated in 2018.

 Research interests